Black Stone On Top Of Nothing

 to his attic apartment and gazed out at the sullen rooftops

 stretching southward toward Spain where his heart died.
-I know this.

 I've walked by the same building year after year in late evening